-- 10.1 The Social Partners recognise that in order to give effect to this Social Compact as an instrument of policy and as a means of further national development it will be incumbent upon them to give specific individual commitments in addition to those to which they are already bound jointly. - 10.2 The Social Partners agree to initiate a comprehensive programme to inform the public of Barbados of the underlying purpose and rationale behind the Social Compact, to explain the scope of its operations, and to solicit such supportive actions at the enterprise level as will contribute to its success. - 10.3 The Social Partners commit themselves to do whatever else, not specifically mentioned herein, is possible to support the objectives of this Protocol and to ensure its implementation in accordance with its guiding principles.
+10.1 The Social Partners recognise that in order to give effect to this Social Compact as an instrument of policy and as a means of further national development it will be incumbent upon them to give specific individual commitments in addition to those to which they are already bound jointly.

+- 10.2 The Social Partners agree to initiate a comprehensive programme to inform the public of Barbados of the underlying purpose and rationale behind the Social Compact, to explain the scope of its operations, and to solicit such supportive actions at the enterprise level as will contribute to its success. - 10.3 The Social Partners acknowledge the move towards a knowledge-driven economy, recognising that access to information which is accurate and up-to-date can lead to more informed decision-making for all parties.
+As outlined under Goal 5.6 of the National Strategic Plan 2006-2025, concerning the development of the information economy, the Social Partners will strive to inculcate a culture of information sharing within and across all sectors of the economy. - 10.4 The Social Partners commit themselves to do whatever else, not specifically mentioned herein, is possible to support the objectives of this Protocol and to ensure its implementation in accordance with its guiding principles.